aurora-theme/nvim/README.md

 ## Installation

-To install aurora.nvim using `lazy.nvim`, add the following to your plugin configuration:
+To install aurora neovim theme using `lazy.nvim`, add the following to your plugin configuration:

 ```lua
 {